Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

+Rotation invariance is a desirable feature for a section (or projection) pursuit index and this suggests a preference for binning in polar coordinates.
+We can decompose an expected underlying distribution into a radial and a directional component, the latter being parametrized by \(d-1\) angles.
+The expected reference distribution can then guide the good choices about binning on these parameters.

+In our case we are interested in binning the projected data points in \(d=2\) dimensions and will use the radius \(r\) and a single angle \(\theta\) in the projection plane to parametrize the binning, as illustrated in the diagram in Figure \ref{fig:sketch}.
+As a reference distribution we consider points that are uniformly distributed in a hypersphere, thus the angular distribution will be uniform across all values of \(\theta\), suggesting the use of \(K_{\theta}\) equidistant angular bins.
+This would also hold if the reference distribution was assumed to be a spherical distribution (e.g.~the product of i.i.d. univariate normals).

 The radial binning is more complicated.
-The reason is that the radial distribution depends on the data dimension, \(p\).
-As \(p\) increases, the projected data piles more in the center.
-A varying radial bin size could be used to offset this effect, where the bounds of the \(K_r\) radial bins take into account the expected distribution of points given \(p\).
-However, the expected radial distribution will differ between a slice and a projection of the data, so the effect is accounted for instead by reweighting bin counts.
+This is because the marginal radial distribution of the projected data depends on the assumed reference distribution as well as the data dimension \(p\).
+As \(p\) increases, the projected data piles more in the center, for an assumed spherical uniform or normal reference distribution \citep{burningsage}.
+A varying radial bin size can be used to offset this effect, where the bounds of the \(K_r\) radial bins take into account the reference distribution of points given \(p\).
+However, the expected radial distribution will also differ between the projected data in a slice and a projection of the full data, so the effect is accounted for instead by reweighting bin counts.
+The aim is to adjust for the expected difference in distribution: after the reweighting, the expected counts in all radial bins is the same, and this needs to be adjusted separately for the data in the slice and the projected data.
 The calculations are as follows.

 Consider the expected distribution to be a uniform distribution within a hypersphere in \(p\) dimensions projected onto a 2D plane.
 The cumulative distribution function (CDF) for the radial distribution in the projection, derived in the Appendix, is given by: